oflatt/bearlydancing/README.md

 ## Making an executable

+Call python build.py build.
-Call python setup.py build and a folder called build should appear.
+A folder called build should appear.
 Add the correct font to the library folder if there is an error.
 Copy the pics folder over to the folder with the exe file in it, which is a pain but will be fixed in the future.